ONE OF THE MOST SPECTACULAR COASTAL HIKES IN THE WORLD.

-Explore deserted beaches, spectacular cliffs and quaint fishing villages
+Explore deserted beaches, spectacular cliffs and quaint fishing villages.

-Swim in the warm Atlantic Ocean water
+Swim in the warm Atlantic Ocean water.

 We begin our journey in the charming old fishing village of Vila Nova de Milfontes – built on a site called Milfontes meaning “Thousands of Fountains”.
 Vila Nova (New Village) was added to the name when the village was founded.
 The name refers to the many water springs existing on the area.

-Arrive in Vila Nova de Milfontes, a lovely and laid-back coastal village located in the heart of the beautiful Alentejo coastline.
+Ryder-Walker will provide transfer from Lisbon to Vila Nova de Milfontes, a lovely and laid-back coastal village located in the heart of the beautiful Alentejo coastline.

 Wander through red hued sand dunes and cliffs harboring more than 20 species of birds nesting, including the Peregrine Falcon, Kestrel, and White Stork.
-Passing through the tiny village of Cavaleiro we will eventually stroll into the tranquil village of Zambujeira do Mar.
+Passing through the tiny village of Cavaleiro we eventually stroll back into the tranquil village of Zambujeira do Mar.

 Today we continue along the Fishermen’s Trail passing beaches en route to the natural fishing harbor of Azenha do Mar.
-From one of the finest viewpoints in the region we look down upon the stunning beach of Odeciexe.
+From one of the finest viewpoints in the region we look down upon the stunning beach of Odeceixe.

 Leaving behind the Fisherman’s Trail our driver transfers us south to the charming seaside village of Burgau.
 We now get a glimpse into the coastal beauty of the Algarve Coast and its orange sandstone hues, stunning beaches, wild rock formations and grottos on our hike into the historical and bustling village of Lagos on the very southern fringes of the European continent.